 - Outside experts

 If you desire to go to court to pursue your case, we can represent you as a plaintiff at the civil trial.
 Personal injury cases are too complex for victims to represent themselves, and you’ll be happy you have a seasoned legal team on your side.

 Throughout the process, we can assist you with any legal paperwork that needs to be filed.
 Whether you’re recovering from injuries or trying to get back to regular life, you won’t have to deal with time-consuming documentation that our team at SLG can handle much more efficiently for you.

 I’ve Been Injured In An Accident.
 What Do I Do Now?

 Have you or a loved one had an accident or injury recently?
 Here is what you should be sure to do right away:

 - Get required medical treatment.
 Even if you think your injuries are minor and you don’t need to see a doctor, you should get checked out anyway.
 Sometimes serious injuries don’t show symptoms until later.

 - Document whatever you can, ideally with photos or video, whether it’s your vehicle after a truck accident or your leg after a dog bite.
 If an incident happens at work, make sure you have personal copies of any emails or correspondence pertaining to the accident, as access to work could suddenly become difficult.

-- Contact an attorney who specializes in personal injury cases, like SLG Accident Attorneys.
+- Contact an attorney who specializes in personal injury cases.